scrapy/scrapy/docs/topics/downloader-middleware.rst

    This middlware handles redirection of requests based on response status and meta-refresh html tag.

 The :class:`RedirectMiddleware` can be configured through the following settings (see the settings documentation for more info):

 * :setting:`REDIRECT_MAX_METAREFRESH_DELAY` - Maximum meta-refresh delay that a page is allowed to have for redirection.
 * :setting:`REDIRECT_MAX_TIMES` - Maximum number of redirects to perform on a request.
 * :setting:`REDIRECT_PRIORITY_ADJUST` - Adjusts the redirected request priority by this amount.

+.. reqmeta:: dont_redirect

+If :attr:`Request.meta <scrapy.http.Request.meta>` contains the
+``dont_redirect`` key, the request will be ignored by this middleware.

 RetryMiddleware
 ---------------